-1. Being one of the 3 engineers in an R&D group of 20 that were not invited to the big industry tradeshow in Vegas.
-All three of the “left behinds” were women, and all 17 that attended were guys.
+1. Being one of the 4 engineers in an R&D group of 20 that were not invited to the big industry tradeshow in Vegas.
+Three of the four of the “left behinds” were women, and all 16 that attended were guys.
 The excuse was that we women would not have had fun, and they didn’t think we’d want to attend anyway since most of what they did was go to strip clubs.
 (The group came back from Vegas with lots of awesome research project ideas, triggered by their conference experiences.
 Experiences that we women missed out on.)

-2. Booth babes at Trade Shows.
+2. Booth babes at trade shows.
 Every year.
-And having people assume that the Cranky Product Manager is a know-nothing booth babe who doesn’t know CSS from NoSQL.
+And having people assume that the _I_ am a know-nothing booth babe who doesn’t know HTML from NoSQL.

-3. Account managers asking the Cranky Product Manager to please flirt with a prospect’s tech guys on sales calls.
-Because those guys “get off on geeky chicks.”
+3. Account managers asking me to please flirt with a prospect’s tech guys on sales calls and referring to me as “Nerd Bait.”
+Because “those guys get off on geeky chicks.”

-6. Scantily clad women (no men!) dancing in cages and groping each other, at the “big party” every year at the DysfunctoWorld conference for customers and partners.
+5. Scantily clad women (no men!) dancing in cages (and sometimes in bathtubs) and groping each other, at the “big party” every year at the Annual User’s Conference for customers and partners.

-7. Having the skeevy, drunk Division GM, dressed as Santa Claus, basically force the Cranky Product Manager to sit on his lap during the Christmas party.
+6. Having the skeevy, drunk Division GM, dressed as Santa Claus, basically force me to sit on his lap during the Christmas party.
 For an excrutiatingly long three minutes.

-8. At her first out-of-college job, being referred to as the “Build Mistress.”
-This isn’t bad in itself, because she was indeed the Build Master/Mistress.
+7. At one of my first jobs, being referred to as the “Build Mistress.”
+This isn’t bad in itself, because I was indeed the Build Master/Mistress.
 But the dominatrix jokes (and white board doodlings) stopped being funny after the 25th repetition.

-11. When interviewing at a startup with no female employees, the Cranky PM attended a “company meeting” to get a feel for the culture.
+10. When interviewing at a startup with no female employees, I attended a “company meeting” to get a feel for the culture.
 The VP of Engineering dropped the F-bomb and a few other swears (big deal!).
-But THEN the speaker turned to the Cranky Product Manager and said, “Excuse me!
+But THEN the speaker turned to me and said, “Excuse me!
 I didn’t realize we were in MIXED company.”
 Later he made a blow job joke and said “Oops!
 I keep forgetting we’re in MIXED company!”

 Way to make a girl feel at home!
 Keep pointing out she’s different than everyone else, under the guise of “politeness.”
-And PLEASE, the Cranky Product Manager drops more F-bombs before breakfast than that douchebag does in a week. (this is not a good thing, but it is what it is.)
-Needless to say, the Cranky PM did not join this company.
+And PLEASE, I drop more F-bombs before breakfast than that douchebag does in a week. (this is not a good thing, but it is what it is.)
+Needless to say, I did not join this company.